Topl/Knowledge-Base/v1.10.2/Getting Started/introduction-2.md

 * You can issue native assets and mint unique assets to be used as NFTs.
 * You can add metadata to transactions to give transactions a story, a background or even an identity.
 * You can prove the existence of a file, text or any other data at a specific point in time with asset metadata.
 You can even use asset metadata to validate and verify external physical products and genuine articles.

+# Where to Start
+* Begin by deploying your first [DAML](doc:daml) smart contract and interacting with native assets directly on the chain!